DSecureMe/vmc/README.md

 # Contributing
 Please see our [Code of conduct](https://github.com/DSecureMe/vmc/blob/master/CODE_OF_CONDUCT.md).
 We welcome your contributions.
 Please feel free to fork the code, play with it, make some patches and send us pull requests via issues.
+At this [link](https://github.com/DSecureMe/vmc-dev-toolkit) you can find the dev toolkit to help you get start.

 # Support
 Please [open an issue on GitHub](https://github.com/DSecureMe/vmc/issues) if you'd like to report a bug or request a feature.